Entain: bwin

+Sports Interaction

+Sports Interaction is an online sports betting and casino brand that operates in Canada.
+Established in 1997, it is licensed under the Kahnawake Gaming Commission and in Ontario under iGaming Ontario.

+In February 2022, Entain plc acquired Avid Gaming, the parent company of Sports Interaction, for approximately CAD $300 million.

 BetCity

 Dutch online casino and sportsbook BetCity.nl was acquired by Entain in January 2023.
 Entain initially paid €300 million for the acquisition, with the total cost potentially reaching €450 million based on BetCity’s future performance.
 BetCity was founded in 2020 by the Sports Entertainment Group (SEG), a Dutch company known for operating the football club FC Den Bosch.
 It launched as one of the first licensed online gambling platforms in the Netherlands.

 In October 2025, BetCity was fined €2.65 million by the Dutch Gambling Authority (Kansspelautoriteit, Ksa) for violations of its duty of care towards players.
 According to the regulator, the operator failed to adequately monitor and intervene in cases of excessive gambling behaviour, particularly among young adults.
 BetCity filed an objection against the decision, which was subsequently rejected by the Ksa.

 Gamebookers

 Gamebookers is a full-service sportsbook that was initially acquired by PartyGaming in 2006.
 GVC then acquired the brand in February 2016 as part of the acquisition of bwin.party.